Celytic/Wine-Game-Compatibilities/Game-list.md

 # Call of Duty 4: Modern Warfare
 It ran fine, only issue I had was that I needed CoD4x to play just about any server.
 Haven't installed it to try it out, there should be some servers that will auto install it for you.
+UPDATE: If you connect to a server running CoD4x, you will get an error telling you to log into Steam before connecting.
+So, in this case, the game is kinda borked.

 # Call of Duty: World at War
 Game wouldn't let me make a profile to play, so there isn't much testing I've done.
 May try it under WineSteam to see how it runs.